Tutorial¶

 >>> scientist1_eids = sosia.Original(55208373700, 2017, eids=eids)

-Additional search options are available to the user.
-First, the user can restrict the search of potential matches to authors affiliated to given institutions.
-Provide a list of Scopus Affiliation IDs with parameter affiliations:
+You can also restrict the search of potential matches to authors affiliated to given institutions.
+Provide a list of Scopus Affiliation IDs with parameter affiliations, and sosia will find matches only among authors affiliated to these institutions:

 >>> affiliations = [60002612, 60032111, 60000765]